ngkan/cpl/docs/README.md

 # Competitive Programming Library

-This is my personal page for my competitive programming library.
+Welcome to my competitive programming library.

-Contributions are always welcome.
+Here you can find common data structures and techniques used in competitive programming.